minherz/copyright-inserter/README.md

 ## Known Issues

-* If the copyright and license header is already present.
-Another copy of the header will be inserted.
+None

 ## Release Notes

 ### 1.0.0

 Initial release of the Copyright Header Inserter.
 Supports adding copyright header to any file for which the [Language Mode](https://code.visualstudio.com/docs/languages/overview) defines comments.

+### 1.0.1

+Fixes a problem when the copyright and license header is already present in a file.